Drug: Ketamine hydrochloride

 Ketamine is similar molecularly to phencyclidine (PCP or "Angel Dust").
-Ketamine addiction produces similar effects, including numbness, loss of coordination, sense of invulnerability, muscle rigidity, aggressive/violent behavior, slurred or blocked speech, exaggerated sense of strength, and a blank stare.
-There is depression of respiratory function but not of the , and cardiovascular function is maintained.
-Since ketamine is an anesthetic, it stops the user from feeling pain, which could lead the user to cause inadvertently injury to himself/herself.
+Ketamine addiction produces similar effects, including numbness, loss of coordination, sense of invulnerability, muscle rigidity, aggressive/violent behavior, slurred or blocked speech, an exaggerated sense of strength, and a blank stare.
+There is a depression of respiratory function but not of the central nervous system, and cardiovascular function is maintained.
+Since ketamine is an anesthetic, it stops the user from feeling pain, which could lead the user to cause inadvertent injury to himself/herself.
 Ketamine may relieve tension and anxiety, is purported to be a sexual stimulant, and intensifies colors and sounds.

 The effects of a Ketamine 'high' usually last an hour but they can last for 4-6 hours, and 24-48 hours are generally required before the user will feel completely "normal" again.
 Effects of chronic use of Ketamine may take from several months to two years to wear off completely.
 Low doses (25-100mg) produce psychedelic effects quickly.
 Large doses can produce vomiting and convulsions and may lead to oxygen starvation to the brain and muscles; one gram can cause death.
 Flashbacks may even occur one year after use.
 But there is help.
 It is possible to help someone who suffers from Ketamine addiction.